jen67/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that displays the 10 newest files in the current directory.
+ a script that counts the number of directories and sub-directories in the current directory.

-Requirements:

-One file per line

-Sorted from the newest to the oldest
+The current and parent directories should not be taken into account

+Hidden directories should be counted